-Working together to promote brain recovery Dr Carli Roulston (PhD)
+Disorder: Stroke Title: Working together to promote brain recovery Dr Carli Roulston BSc (Hon) PhD The University of Melbourne 26/06/2013

-We so often think of the elderly when faced with the issue of tackling brain injury after stroke and in doing so we forget that stroke also strikes young people too, even children.
-But no matter what the age, the exciting reality is that many brain injuries no longer have to result in permanent loss of functions.
+We so often think of the elderly when faced with the issue of tackling brain injury after stroke and in doing so we forget that stroke also strikes young people too.
+But no matter what the age, the exciting reality is that many brain injuries don't have to result in permanent loss of functions.
 We now know that the brain can be stimulated to remodel and repair.
-It is just finding the right combination of approaches to stimulate this response that remains to be clarified.
-So whilst there are no magic cures for brain injury, there are many new non-invasive therapies underway in clinical trials that are having some dramatic and surprising results in promoting brain recovery, even many years after the initial stroke event.
+It's just finding the right combination of approaches to stimulate this response that remains to be clarified.
+So whilst there are no magic cures for brain injury, there are many new non-invasive therapies underway in clinical trial that are having some dramatic and surprising results in promoting brain recovery, even many years after the initial stroke event.

 It is important to get to a hospital quickly if you are having a stroke.
-This is because restoration of blood flow to the affected brain region can ultimately reduce the extent of injury that may occur.
+Restoration of blood flow to the affected brain region can ultimately reduce the size of injury that may occur.
 However this is not always possible, as many people live long distances from medical care or do not even know that they are having a stroke when it occurs.
-There have been many public campaigns to promote the signs of stroke to tackle this issue, with the most commonly publicized clinical signs being: Can you smile, can you raise your arms above you head, and can you speak your name?
-If a person is unable to perform these tasks then chances are they may be having a stroke, and if detected early, medical intervention can reduce the loss of function associated with stroke induced brain injury.
-However, it was for a long time thought that if stroke was not detected early, then nothing could be done (apart from preventing repeated episodes) and that irreversible brain damage would ensue with permanent loss of functions.
+To improve public awareness, campaigns to promote the signs of stroke have been devised which include easy to remember assessment criteria.
+Act FAST!
+Face: can you smile?
+Arms: can you raise your arms above you head?
+Speech: can you speak your name?
+Time: if a person is unable to perform these tasks then go to a hospital ^[1].
+Early medical intervention can reduce the loss of function associated with stroke induced brain injury.

+It was for a long time thought that if stroke was not detected early, then nothing could be done (apart from preventing repeated episodes) and that irreversible brain damage would ensue with permanent loss of functions.
 As is so often the case in science, what we think we know doesn't always turn out to be the case.
-In fact a slow but consistent recovery can be observed in stroke patients during rehabilitation over months without pharmaceutical intervention.
-Research now suggests that the injured brain is primed for repair processes and that brain rewiring can now be stimulated to occur, even years after the damage, through intensive physical re-habilitation and environmental enrichment.
+In fact a slow but consistent recovery can be observed in stroke patients during rehabilitation over months without drug mediated intervention.
+Research now suggests that the injured brain is primed for repair processes and that brain rewiring can be stimulated to occur, even years after the damage, through intensive physical re-habilitation and environmental enrichment.